harness/developer-hub/docs/internal-developer-portal/flows/idp-stage.md

 First select the type of the input it could be a [Fixed Value](https://developer.harness.io/docs/platform/variables-and-expressions/runtime-inputs/#fixed-values), [Runtime input](https://developer.harness.io/docs/platform/variables-and-expressions/runtime-inputs/#runtime-inputs) or [Expression](https://developer.harness.io/docs/platform/variables-and-expressions/runtime-inputs/#expressions)

-In case of **Fixed Value** provide the absolute value of template URL, for eg. `https://github.com/devesh-harness/test-cookicutter`
+In case of **Fixed Value** provide the absolute value of template URL, for e.g. `https://github.com/devesh-harness/test-cookicutter`

 In case of **Runtime Input** provide the absolute value of the template URL after you run the pipeline.